 Triple Whale's Shopify App Store entry tier starts around $129/month and scales with order volume.
 The feature set is closer to Polar's than Lifetimely's — multi-touch attribution, server-side pixel, AI dashboards — but priced as a step down from Polar.

-For a wider category sweep, the complete POD profit tracker comparison walks through the broader landscape, and the Polar Analytics overview for POD sellers goes deeper on the head-to-head.
+For a wider category sweep, the complete POD margin-tool comparison walks through the broader landscape, and the Polar Analytics overview for POD sellers goes deeper on the head-to-head.

 How to decide for your POD store